mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Integrate research on engendering authorial and transformative agency [@engestrom2006development; @haapasaari_emergence_2016; @sannino_formative_2016].

-### Role of the facilitator

 DOWN PLAY THIS - MOVE LATER.
 IT'S NOT IDEAL ANYWAY WITH MEDIATION - IT'S MORE THE NEXT SECTION.

+DROP THIS METAPHOR?
-The role of the faciliator in this metaphor is to structure the climber journey to the top.
+The role of the designer  in this metaphor is to structure the climber journey to the top.

 This my be done by
 - defining or reducing the use of specialised terminology  or